Since investment banking is such a hot topic of discussion among finance aspirants, I thought of taking this discussion to a detailed level.

 - Deal size – Usually a large investment bank will strike a deal of millions or even billions of dollars at stake.
 While a boutique bank will hardly ever touch a few million dollars.

-- Number of employees – When a bulge bracket investment bank will have offices around the world at multiple locations, a boutique investment bank would often work out of a few locations with a very small staff.
+- The number of employees – When a bulge bracket investment bank will have offices around the world at multiple locations, a boutique investment bank would often work out of a few locations with a very small staff.

-- Responsibilities – As an intern, you will have a very few task and responsibilities in a large investment bank.
+- Responsibilities – As an intern, you will have very few tasks and responsibilities in a large investment bank.
 While in a boutique investment bank you could have a lot of responsibilities.
 There is a flip side to it as well.
 Sometimes you might also end up doing really basic work in boutique banks, with minimal learning.
-But in such cases you can always demonstrate your potential in the initial days and demand more complex work.
+But in such cases, you can always demonstrate your potential in the initial days and demand more complex work.

 You should adopt the following strategy to apply at a boutique investment bank: